seanorama/masterclass/security-advanced/README.md

   sudo su -
   ```

+- Similarly login via SSH to each of the other nodes in your cluster as you will need to run commands on each node in a future lab

 #### Login to Ambari

 - Login to Ambari web UI by opening http://AMBARI_PUBLIC_IP:8080 and log in with admin/BadPass#1